 Kensington Palace is a private Royal Home and permanent visitor attraction of the Royal Collection.
-Try on historical clothes, enjoy afternoon tea in The Orangery and see special exhibitions, such as Diana; Designing for a Princess and Victoria; A Royal Childhood.
+Try on historical clothes, enjoy afternoon tea in The Orangery and see special exhibitions.
+Expect special events relating to the late Queen's life for 2023.

-We will tailored a tour of London, including a visit to Kensington Palace; Your itinerary can include the guard change at Buckingham Palace, shopping at Harrods and horse riding in Kensington Gardens.
+We will tailor a tour of London, including a visit to Kensington Palace; Your itinerary can include the guard change at Buckingham Palace, shopping at Harrods and horse riding in Kensington Gardens.

 The party palace

 A brief history of Kensington Palace

 Sir Christopher Wren - The great architect, astronomer, mathematician and builder of St Paul's Cathedral was responsible for upgrading Nottingham House into a palace.
 The year was 1689, King William III and Queen Mary II (the only joint monarchs - think William and Mary College) were on the throne, and Britain was on the brink of greatness.
 Work on the palace gathered pace, and unfortunately, a workman was killed in an accident.
 The Queen describes the upsetting experience as humbling.